Best Paul Schreiner Instructionals (Ranked)

 Are Paul Schreiner instructionals better for gi or no-gi?

 Most sets are format-agnostic with concepts that work in both.
 Tripod Float Passing and No Gi Passing lean no-gi friendly.
-Collar Sleeve is gi-only.
-Half Guard, Pin Escapes, and Side Control transfer well across formats.
-If you split training time, start with Half Guard or Tripod Passing and add Collar Sleeve only if you play gi collar grips often.
+Collar Sleeve / Reverse Collar Sleeve is gi-only.
+Half Guard, Pin Escapes, Side Control, and Seat Belt Back Attacks transfer well across formats.
+This cross-format flexibility comes from Schreiner's "non-denominational" teaching philosophy, as he calls it, drawing from multiple lineages rather than one gi-centric system.
+If you split training time, start with Half Guard or Tripod Passing and add Collar Sleeve only if you play gi collar grips regularly.

 Share it with your training partners!